-For CoSMed's implementation, we follow the same approach as for CoCon [35, §2].
+For CoSMed's implementation, we follow the same approach as for CoCon [38, §2].
 The I/O automaton formalized by the initial state σ_0 : state and the step function step: state \to act \to out \times state represents CoSMed's kernel-it is this kernel that we formally verify.
-The kernel is automatically translated to isomorphic Scala code using Isabelle's code generator [30].
+The kernel is automatically translated to isomorphic Scala code using Isabelle's code generator [32].

-Around the exported code, there is a thin layer of trusted (unverified) code.
+Around the exported code, there is a layer of trusted (unverified) code.
 It consists of an API written with the Scalatra framework and a web application that communicates with the API.
-Although this architecture involves trusted code, there are reasons to believe that the confidentiality guarantees of the kernel also apply to the overall system.
-Indeed, the Scalatra
+This trusted code is necessary as a mediator between the purely functional code of the kernel and the object-oriented API of the web framework.
+In terms of lines of code, the wrapper turns out to be bigger than the kernel (cf. Section 6).
+Nevertheless, there are reasons to believe that the confidentiality guarantees of the kernel also apply to the overall system, including the wrapper.
+From a functionality point of view, the API layer essentially forwards requests back and forth between the kernel and the outside world.
+Moreover, the web application operates by calling combinations of primitive API operations, mostly without storing data itself.
+The only exception is session management: The web application caches passwords of users while they are logged in, using them when making requests to the kernel.1

-API is a thin layer: it essentially forwards requests back and forth between the kernel and the outside world.
-Moreover, the web application operates by calling combinations of primitive API operations, without storing any data itself.
-User authentication, however, is also part of this unverified code.
-Of course, complementing our secure kernel with a verification that "nothing goes wrong" in the outer layer (by some language-based tools) would give us stronger guarantees.
+Thus, the wrapper is a trusted layer around the verified application logic (the latter residing in the kernel).
+An interesting direction for future work is extending the verification scope to cover the wrapper as well, using language-based tools, and composing the wrapper and kernel properties to obtain a more holistic security guarantee.